look919/twitterReplica/readme.md

 #### Running:

-If you want to run the project on your own machine in the root directory, add the config.env file and put such variables as config.env in it:
+If you want to run the project on your own machine in the root directory, add the config.env file and put such variables in it:

 - NODE_ENV = development
 - PORT = 5000
-- DATABASE = link to mong database
+- DATABASE = link to mongoDB database
 - DATABASE_PASSWORD = db password
 - JWT_SECRET = examplesecret
 - JWT_EXPIRES_IN = 1d
-- JWT_COOKIE_EXPIRES_IN = 5
+- JWT_COOKIE_EXPIRES_IN = 3
 - EMAIL_USERNAME = mailtrap username
 - EMAIL_PASSWORD = mailtrap password
 - EMAIL_HOST = mailtrap host
-- EMAIL_PORT = 2525
+- EMAIL_PORT = mailtrap port
 - EMAIL_FROM = email from which you want to send messanges to website users
-- AWS_SECRET_ACCESS_KEY = AWS secret key
+- AWS_SECRET_ACCESS_KEY = AWS secret key for S3 image storage
 - AWS_ACCESS_KEY_ID = AWS secret key id
 - AWS_REGION = propably eu-central-1